Austin Adams (baseball, born 1991): San Diego Padres

 On August 30, 2020, the Mariners traded Adams, Austin Nola, and Dan Altavilla to the San Diego Padres in exchange for Ty France, Taylor Trammell, Andrés Muñoz, and Luis Torrens.

 Adams had problems with control in his 2021 MLB season.
 On September 1, 2021, Adams became the first MLB pitcher to ever register 20 or more hit by pitch with less than 50 IPs in a season.
 Adams is the first pitcher to record a HBP 20 times or more since 2004.
 During his 8-pitch outing, he hit batters 2 times, walked 1 batter, gave up 1 hit, and registered 0 strikes.

 On September 12, he became the first pitcher since 1923 to record 23 or more hit by pitches in a season.
 His final HBP of the season was on September 17, against Yadier Molina of the St. Louis Cardinals in the bottom of the 8th inning.
 Adams finished the season with 24 HBPs, a new record in the live-ball era.
+(His record would be broken by Anthony Kay of the Chicago White Sox in 2026.)

 On March 22, 2022, Adams signed a $925,000 contract with the Padres, avoiding salary arbitration.
 On April 28, Adams was placed on the 60-day injured list after receiving a platelet-rich plasma injection for a strained right forearm.
 On August 5, Adams underwent season-ending flexor tendon surgery.
 He appeared in only 2 games for the Padres that year, tossing 2.1 scoreless innings and recording a win.
 On November 10, Adams was removed from the 40-man roster and sent outright to the Triple–A El Paso Chihuahuas; he elected free agency the same day.